-In this second production in this three part series with Franco, we expand upon the information in Part 1 and provide a framework for progression using the bite sleeve.
+In this second production in this four part series with Franco, we expand upon the information in Part 1 and provide a framework for progression using the bite sleeve.
 This transpires on our path toward creating an “aura of invincibility” in the working dog.
 Through muscle memory, all of the helper’s attention can turn to actual behavior reinforcement and manipulation in the K9 partner.
 We help you develop an “eye” for working dogs by focusing your attention on auditory signals, exposed hand position, footwork, equipment presentation, body language, bite improvement, environmental changes and more.

 Through incremental wins, the helper and handler will progress from work on the back-tie to open field bites on the sleeve.
 Because this progression is based on behavioral milestones that have bearing on the safety of both the helper and dog, a step-by-step approach is taken while adhering to Franco’s mantra of “Energy out, Check the bite”.
 An emphasis is placed on safe mechanics for equipment presentation, apex proximity, the order of agents on the back-tie, prey and defensive postures, auditory signals and more.